Take Action For Change

 One of the biggest challenges to the sluggish economic recovery is that real wages have not increased despite many businesses showing record profits.
 Consumer spending is at the heart of our economy and with little to no wage growth, overall economic growth will suffer and the recovery will not be durable.
 The Fair Minimum Wage Act of 2013 addresses the largest problem business leaders see with today’s economy: weak demand.

-ASBC and its partner, the Integrative Healthcare Policy Consortium (IHPC) is launching a strategic state-by-state campaign to support the implementation of Section 2706 of the Affordable Care Act in 2013.
+ASBC and its member organization, the Integrative Healthcare Policy Consortium (IHPC) is launching a strategic state-by-state campaign to support the implementation of Section 2706 of the Affordable Care Act in 2013.
 Section 2706 of the Affordable Care Act (ACA) is titled “Nondiscrimination in Health Care.”
 It requires that insurers include and reimburse licensed health care providers in health insurance plans.